wilko90/Simply-Records/TESTING.md

 * Ensure when product is added to bag that the user is noted and the bag is updated
 * Ensure the correct qty is shown in bag

+## Add Product
+* Ensure all fields are shown
+* Ensure the form can only be validated when passed certain criteria
+* Ensure if image is not added that placeholder is showed instead
+* Ensure data renders corectly

+## Edit Product
+* Enusre all fields are shown from previous input
+* Ensure data is edited successfully
+* Ensure image placeholder is present
+* Ensure image can be deleted

+## Delete
+* Ensure user can delete product and the item be removed from DB
+* User is promted with are you sure you want to delete message

 ## Bag
 * Ensure when there are no items in the cart the user is pompted with a keep shopping C2A
 * Ensure when user adds product to bag they are prompted with a toast that displays there order and discount information